 - MPS II, Hunter syndrome

 - MPS I S (Scheie syndrome)

-- Persons with Type A do not have a substance (enzyme) called galactosamine-6-sulfatase.
+- People with Type A do not have a substance (enzyme) called galactosamine-6-sulfatase.

-- Persons with Type B do not produce enough of an enzyme called beta-galactosidase.
+- People with Type B do not produce enough of an enzyme called beta-galactosidase.

 Exams and Tests